iSCInc/extensions/CONTRIBUTING.md

 # Contributing to the **`iSCInc/extensions`** project
+  > To get started, <a href="https://www.clahub.com/agreements/iSCInc/extensions">sign the Contributor License Agreement (CLA)</a>.

+## Submitting a pull request

   > Contributing: submitting patches and newer versions

-## Submitting a pull request

 ### Contributor License Agreements (CLA)